363rd Intelligence, Surveillance and Reconnaissance Wing: 363rd Reconnaissance Wing

 The 363rd Reconnaissance Wing was activated on 15 August 1947 when the Army Air Forces introduced the experimental wing base organization which established a single wing on each base.
 It was stationed at Langley Field, Virginia in December 1947 by the newly established USAF.
 It was redesignated the 363rd Tactical Reconnaissance Wing on 27 August 1948.
 President Truman's reduced 1949 defense budget required reductions in the number of groups in the Air Force to 48 and the unit was inactivated on 26 April 1949.
 Once North Korea invaded South Korea, this constraint was removed and the group was again activated on 1 September 1950 at Langley.

 Due to the pressing needs of Far East Air Forces in Japan the 162nd TRS, flying RB-26s, and the photo-processing 363rd Reconnaissance Technical Squadron (RTS) were reassigned from Langley to Itazuke Air Base Japan for Korean War service and began operations in August 1950 as part of the 543rd Tactical Support Group.

-President Kennedy presents AFOUA to the 363 TRW in 1962 in recognition of the unit's actions associated with the Cuban Missile Crisis.
+President Kennedy presents the Air and Space Outstanding Unit Award to the 363 TRW in 1962 in recognition of the unit's actions associated with the Cuban Missile Crisis.